gijs-s/pointctl/README.md

 The rust project itself is all contained in the `src` folder.
 Here we have the following modules:

-- exp: Module containing the explanation mechanisms
+- `exp/`: Module containing the explanation mechanisms
-- filesystem: Module for reading and writing files
+- `filesystem/`: Module for reading and writing files
-- search: Module for the internal data structure used to track points and search
+- `search/`: Module for the internal data structure used to track points and search
-- util: Module with some useful code used throughout more modules
+- `util/`: Module with some useful code used throughout more modules
-- view: Module containing everyhing pertaining to the actual viewer and renderer
+- `view/`: Module containing everyhing pertaining to the actual viewer and renderer
-- main.rs: The command line definition.
+- `main.rs`: The command line definition.
-- generate.rs: Code used for generating synthetic datasets like the cube
+- `generate.rs`: Code used for generating synthetic datasets like the cube

 ## Python